 American Public University System

 Throughout the United States' history, almost every President has issued executive orders that have been used to help members of government and federal agencies run the government.
 This paper will explore the history and use of executive orders and examined to see if they are used in accordance with the Constitution, if they have been effective, if they are actually necessary to use by Presidents, and what can be done if they are not issued in accordance with the law.
+A strong thesis statement should be here in the intro paragraph.
+This paragraph tells the reader what will be examined, but the primary finding should be presented at the beginning (unlike a good fiction novel).

 One needs to have an understanding of what executive orders are.
 Smith, Roberts, & Wielen (2011) found that “executive orders are directives issued by the President to require or authorize some action of executive agencies” (p.
 280).
 In other words, an executive order is something that the President of the United States issues that has to be followed by the executive agencies that it is issued towards.

 It is important to examine executive orders and understand how they came about to be used.
 A common misunderstanding of executive orders is how they came into existence.
 It is often thought that the Constitution is what allows executive orders to be used by the President.
 However, this is not actually the case.
 It is very important to point out that the Constitution of the United States does not have a constitutional provision or a statute that gives the President permission to use executive orders (Pika & Maltese, 2014).
 With that being said, one can argue that executive orders are not used in accordance by the constitution.
 That statement could be argued since the Constitution does not discuss executive orders.
 However, it is important to note that the use of executive orders has taken place with almost every single President that has been in office.
 The use of executive orders started with George Washington when he issued a total of eight during his time as the President (The American Presidency Project, 2014).
 With that being said, the use of executive orders has been accepted as one of the Presidential powers, and when issued correctly, they do have the full force of law (Chu & Garvey, 2014).
 One needs to understand that they don’t have to be approved by Congress (Milkis, 2011).
 Executive orders don’t have to be approved by Congress to go into effect.
-Although, Congress can modify or nullify an executive order.
+However, Congress can modify or nullify an executive order.

 Now that one understands that the use of executive orders has been supported over the years, one needs to take a look at what they can be used for.
 Executive orders can be used for a number of different reasons.
 A President can issue an executive order to overrule Congress in an emergency (Legal Information Institute, 2013).
 A few examples of them being used during an emergency are when President Abraham Lincoln used an “order to fight the Civil War, Woodrow Wilson issued one just before the United States entered World War I, and Franklin Roosevelt approved Japanese internment camps during World War II” (Legal, Information Institute, 2013, para.
 7).